shybovycha/shybovycha.github.io/_posts/2016-02-11-two-sides-of-web-application-part-3.md

 ]);
 {% endhighlight %}

-And now we can implement the controller to pick up the newely added service:
+And now we can implement the controller to pick up the newly added service:

 {% highlight js %}
 ourStatsControllers.controller('NewSessionCtrl', [ '$scope', 'Session', 'AccountData',